srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 .. note::

-    srsRAN Project supports all NR bands up to Rel.
-17. Not all BWs are supported in all bands, to confirm that your configuration is correct, you should reference *Table 5.3.5-1* in `TS 38.104 <https://www.etsi.org/deliver/etsi_ts/138100_138199/138104/16.06.00_60/ts_138104v160600p.pdf>`_.
+    |project_name| supports all NR bands up to Rel.
+17. Not all BWs are supported in all bands, to confirm that your configuration is correct, you should
+    reference *Table 5.3.5-1* in `TS 38.104 <https://www.etsi.org/deliver/etsi_ts/138100_138199/138104/16.06.00_60/ts_138104v160600p.pdf>`_.

 ISIM